-Garlic bread is one of the most popular appetizers at Italian restaurants.
-This is a simple and easy way to prepare garlic in your home.
-Garlic bread is also known as bruschetta, which means “toasted.”
-It is a dish that originated in Italy.
+Garlic bread is a dish that originated in Italy.
 It’s made with Italian bread and topped with garlic cloves, olive oil (also called olive garlic bread), salt, herbed garlic bread, seth garlic bread, and sometimes cheese (depending on how you like it).

 What makes garlic bread different from any other foodies?
 And how did it get, all the way from Italy, to be an American classic?
 Let’s explore more about it!

 - How Was Garlic Bread Invented?

 - The History of Bread

 - Types Of Garlic Bread